“Being politically correct means always having to say you’re sorry…”

 “Optics.”
 Whenever a modern politician says they’re doing something to “avoid even the appearance of impropriety,” you know that the “appearance” is just the tip of a very dirty berg of unethical behavior.
 In the same vein, “optics” has become the go-to term of art for political subordinates who know that appeals to common decency or any level of morality will elide off their bosses’ ears, if for other reason than the word comes complete with a professional glaze that plainer phraseology (e.g. “looks bad”) does not.
 Replacement: “the right thing to do” or “just plain wrong,” depending on what kind of ‘optics’ are being described.

 “Misleading.”
 In a political context, this characterization of erroneous statements has become superannuated by 21st century information flow.
-The first time a politician says something factually incorrect, it would be healthier and more appropriate to assume they don’t really have superpowers we lack (to deal with the volumes of ‘content’ they encounter) instead of just assuming/implying malign intent.
-Changing our perspective in this way would be both more comforting (they aren’t such bad people) and more scary (they’re flying blind), and highly salubrious in that regard.
+The first time a politician says something factually incorrect, it would be healthier and more appropriate to assume they don’t really have superpowers we lack (to deal with the volumes of ‘content’ they encounter) instead of just assuming/implying malign intent, which cheapens the real thing.
+Changing our perspective in this way would be both more comforting (they aren’t such bad people) and more scary (they’re flying blind), and highly salubrious in both regards.
 It would also allow us to justly tag and punish habitual offenders with a badly needed warning label far worse than ‘Machiavellian’ in America today: incompetent.

 On the other hand, if a politico persists in repeating the same false information, even in the face of that same information flow slapping and clapping back at them, whether they believe their own B.T. (or not) is functionally irrelevant in the fast-moving scheme of things; to think otherwise is akin to solving prison overcrowding by releasing every inmate who ‘genuinely’ believes they’re innocent.
 Instead we should take the rare opportunity to establish a clear and even more badly needed state of play where truth and truthfulness are concerned, not to mention finally put ‘three strikes and you’re out’ to good use.
 Replacements: “mistake/mistaken” for the first two times a false claim is made, “lie/lying” thereafter–no exceptions.